SparklyPower/SparklyPaper/README.md

   * But still, if you made your own custom "image on map" plugin, don't forget to `mapView.isLocked = true` to get the same performance benefits in vanilla Paper!
 * Fix concurrency issues when using `imageToBytes` in multiple threads
   * Useful if one of your plugins is parallelizng map creation on server startup
-* Optimize `ServerStatsCounter`'s dirty set
-  * Instead of using Java's HashSet, we will use fastutil's `ObjectOpenHashSet`, which has better performance
-  * While this seems stupid, awardStat was using around ~0.14% when adding to the `HashSet`, and that's not good
+* Skip dirty stats copy when requesting player stats
-  * We also optimized the `getDirty` calls.
-I mean, the *only* `getDirty` call.
+  * There's literally only one `getDirty` call.
 Because the map was only retrieved once, we don't actually need to create a copy of the map just to iterate it, we can just access it directly and clear it manually after use.
 * ~~Avoid unnecessary `ItemFrame#getItem()` calls~~
   * ~~When ticking an item frame, on each tick, it checks if the item on the item frame is a map and, if it is, it adds the map to be carried by the entity player~~
   * ~~However, the `getItem()` call is a bit expensive, especially because this is only really used if the item in the item frame is a map~~